volodymyrhudyma/blog/content/blog/2020-07-16-how-to-save-up-to-50-development-time-in-react.md

 title: How to save up to 50% development time in React?
 tag:
   - React
+metaDescription: Learn how you can reduce the cost of developing a custom software solution by up to 50% when using ReactJs.
 teaser: Custom software development can be expensive because the development team creates an application from scratch.
 But there are a few things you can do to reduce the cost of developing a custom software solution...